hey24sheep/flutter_cardidy/README.md

 var isCardValid = FlutterCardidy.isCardNumberValid("47!Z320594033");
 ```

-For more details have a look at the other [examples](https://github.com/hey24sheep/flutter_cardidy/tree/master/example).

 ## Properties

 > Return type of `Identify` is `List<CardType>`.
 A card is sometimes a co-branded card like Visa or Visa Electron, in this case all matching providers are returned.